Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Before we dive in, I just want to clarify the difference between Monte Carlo and Monaco.

-Monte Carlo is the location for the annual Formula One Grand Prix race and home to the legendary Monte Carlo Casino, the luxury boutiques of the Carré d’Or, and some of the most prestigious in the world such as the Hôtel de Paris and the Hôtel Hermitage Monte-Carlo.
+Monte Carlo is the location for the annual Formula One Grand Prix race and home to the legendary Monte Carlo Casino, the luxury boutiques of the Carré d’Or, and some of the most prestigious hotels in the world, such as the Hôtel de Paris and the Hôtel Hermitage Monte-Carlo.

 However, while Monte Carlo may enjoy worldwide fame, it’s no more than an area within the Principality of Monaco.
 And since Monaco is only just over 2km² or 0.8 mi² in size, there’s no point in making a distinction on how to get from Nice to Monte Carlo vs Monaco.